logo

 json

-According to conventions, we can extract reusable content to the shared directory, then import it where needed, for example:
+According to the convention, we can extract reusable content into the shared directory, then import it where needed, for example:

 import CommonContent from './shared/CommonContent.mdx'